 There were several differences between the final budgetary amounts and actual amounts.
-The major differences between budget and actual were due to property tax revenues being higher than anticipated and professional fees expenditures being lower than anticipated.
-In addition, interfund transfers received were not included in the current year budget.
-The fund balance as of June 30, 2021, was expected to be \$391,067 and the actual end-of-year fund balance was \$412,685.
+The major differences between budget and actual were due to property tax revenues being higher than anticipated and professional fees and other expenditures being lower than anticipated.
+The fund balance as of June 30, 2022, was expected to be \$433,385 and the actual end-of-year fund balance was \$461,129.